Aaquib111/Aaquib111/README.md

 - 😄 Pronouns: He/Him

 - 🔭 I’m looking to solve real world issues using technology.
-  - Currently, I am working on a paper with the Montefiore-Einstein Radiology Lab in NYC on predicting Breast Cancer chemotherapy response using AI
+  - Currently, I am working on a paper with the Montefiore-Einstein Radiology Lab in NYC on predicting breast cancer chemotherapy response using AI to maximize survival rates and     save lives.
+The paper is pending publishment.
-  - I am also working on classifying tumor origin in patients with Carcinoma of Unknown Primary (Metastasized cancer with unknown origin)
+  - I am also working on classifying tumor origin in patients with Carcinoma of Unknown Primary (metastasized cancer with unknown origin) to hasten time to devise a cancer             treatment.
-  - With these technologies, I hope to hasten cancer treatment and maximize chances of survival, potentially saving lives.
+  - I hope to, one day, have these technologies be used clinically, potentially saving hundreds of thousands of lives annually!
   - In addition to my research on cancer, I also love using technology to solve accessibility issues.
 Check out my GitHub repos on my work in creating technologies for individuals     with autism spectrum disorder (ASD)!
 <!--- 🌱 I’m currently learning more on deep learning using CNNs to web design using React and Djag-->